ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

 Shorebird GitHub: https://github.com/shorebird-dev

-Brief Steps that I used to build my iOS app and upload the .ipa file to my Internal Website
+Brief Steps I used to build my iOS app and upload the .ipa file to my internal website

-Step 1: Go to flutter file and then run
+Step 1: I went to the Flutter project and ran:

     shorebird init

-Step 2: run the command
+Step 2: I ran the command:

     shorebird release --platforms=ios

-Step 3: Go to xcode and archive the app and then upload the signed .ipa file to the internal website.
-And then install the app through the generated QR
+Step 3: I opened Xcode, archived the app, and uploaded the signed .ipa file to the internal website.
+Then I installed the app using the generated QR code.

-Step 4: Changed some UI and logic related things to the flutter app
+Step 4: I changed some UI and logic-related elements in the Flutter app.

-Step 5: Run the command
+Step 5: I ran the command:

     shorebird patch --platforms=ios --release-version=1.0.0+1

-Step 6: After these steps I open the app and there is a button to check for updates, if updates available then shorebird install the updates in my app and require restart the app.
+Step 6: After these steps, I opened the app.
+There was a button to check for updates, and if updates were available, Shorebird installed them in my app and required restarting the app.

-Step 7: After restarting, all the changes are applied in my uploaded app without installing the whole updated app.
+Step 7: After restarting, all the changes were applied to my uploaded app without reinstalling the entire updated app.

-(Further R&D required for Testflight and App store uploads)
+(Further R&D was required for TestFlight and App Store uploads.)

-Feel free to reach out if you have any further questions or need assistance!
+Note: If anyone would like to contribute to this project, please create a new branch, make your changes, and submit a Pull Request (PR) for review.
+Once the PR is approved and merged, the changes can be included in the next release or patch.